Alex-mp4/game-base/dokumentation/planering.md

 Fix bounce from enemy (yup)
 Countdown on pickup
 Confirmation on choice
-If I can avoid all of the ifs then do so
+If I can avoid all of the ifs then do so (have projectile have all of the statistics (this.interval, for example) and give them names to take data from)
 Better UI